2 - Your data budget

 forested_train

-#> forested year elevation eastness northness roughness tree_no_tree dew_temp
+#> forested year elevation eastness roughness tree_no_tree dew_temp

 #> # temp_annual_min <dbl>, temp_annual_max <dbl>, temp_january_min <dbl>,